-The Company recognises the importance of, and is committed to, high standards of corporate governance.
-The Board is accountable to the shareholders for good corporate governance.
-This report together with the Audit Committee report on pages 26 to 28 and the Report on the Directors' remuneration on pages 32 to 42 describes how the Board applies the principles of good governance and best practice as set out in the UK Corporate Governance Code 2010 issued by the Financial Reporting Council ("the Code"), available on its website www.frc.org.
+The following report, together with the Audit Committee report on pages 31 to 33 and Directors' remuneration report on pages 37 to 53 describe how the Board applies the main principles of good governance and best practice as set out in the UK Corporate Governance Code 2012 issued by the Financial Reporting Council ("the Code"), available on its website, www.frc.org.

-Given the skills and experience of the Non-Executive Directors, their general training requirements are left to their own discretion.
-The Company makes the necessary resources available to meet any identified requirements.
-The Chairman conducts a formal appraisal process for the Board, its Committees and individual Directors, including Directors due to offer themselves for reappointment at the AGM, through use of a questionnaire and one-to-one meetings which facilitates a Board discussion and, where appropriate, agreed actions for improvements.
+The Chairman conducts a formal appraisal process for the Board, its Committees and individual Directors, including Directors due to offer themselves for reappointment at the AGM, through use of a questionnaire and or one-to-one meetings which facilitates a Board discussion and, where appropriate, agreed actions for improvements.
 The Executive Directors are also included in the Company's annual performance appraisal arrangements, which include development and training requirements.

 |J D Hart||9/9||n/a||n/a||n/a|